Beomi/simple_bank_korea/README.md

 - `PHANTOM_PATH`: Your PhantomJS Binary file Location.
   Default is 'phantomjs', expecting registered in PATH.
   (But writing your own absolute path is suggested.)
+- `LOG_PATH`: Path for phantomjs log file.
+Default is no logging.

 #### Return types